ibm-cloud-docs/cephaas/volume_view.md

 To view all the Block storage volumes, in the [console], navigate to **Block Storage > Volumes**.

-By default, all SDSaaS volumes are displayed for the chosen service instance.
+By default, all {{site.data.keyword.cephaas_short}} volumes for the chosen service instance are displayed.
 In the list of all **Volumes**, you see the following information.

 | Field | Description |
 |-------|-------------|